 - Stabilise replanted tooth if necessary by:

-- Best option – Splinting Disc (in Dentist In A Box from Sports Medicine Australia
+- Best option – Splinting Disc (in Dentist in a Box – see below)

 - Second Option -Biting into towel of Handkerchief.